Rosegie Ramos

 Rosegie Amis Ramos (born 15 December 2003) is a Filipino weightlifter, competing in the women's 49 kg category.

 Career

 Ramos first participated at the 2019 Asian Youth & Junior Weightlifting Championships competing in the women's youth 49 kg category.
 She placed fourth overall.

 She then participated at the 2021 Southeast Asian Games, her first senior competition while still being a youth lifter.
 She received a bronze medal and achieved three national records in the process.
 In the same year, she participated at the 2022 Asian Youth & Junior Weightlifting Championships.
 Now competing as a junior, she won the gold medal in the junior women's 49 kg category.

+Rosegie Ramos would fail short of qualifying for the 2024 Summer Olympics in Paris due to a tiebreaker with tenth ranking lifter, Beatriz Piron from the Dominican Republic in the IWF Olympic Qualification Ranking.

 Personal life

-Ramos's sister Rose Jean Ramos is also a weightlifter.
+Ramos's family comes from a line of weightlifters.
+With sister Rose Jean Ramos who is a two-time youth world champion and her cousin Hidilyn Diaz who is an Olympic and world champion are also weightlifters.